DIY Geiger invests a lot time and resources in circuit design, software, and documentation.

 Click on the schematics to open them in a new window.

-Below is description of each section of the Geiger board (applies to all board versions of GK-B5 and GK-Plus).
+Below is description of each section of the Geiger board.

 For the HV circuit I owe thanks to Tom Napier who published the original circuit in Nuts & Volts in the January 2004 edition.
 Also thanks to Jim Remington who added his adaptations to it in this Pololu forum post.
 This is my attempt at describing it, but I am not an EE, so there could be minor misstatements.
 If you find a mistake, let me know.

 This type of circuit is a kickback HV generator.
 An old idea from the tube days, updated with modern components, as I understand it.